BobatBH/BKDebug/README.md

 Display a `printf()`-style message to the debugging console.

-This is simply a wrapper for `printf()` that allows you to see messages in the console as the program runs.
+This is a wrapper for `printf()` that allows you to see messages in the console as the program runs.
 Call it as you would call `printf()`.

 **Usage:** `BKDEBUG_MESSAGE(format, ...);`